visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README.md

 - `untrashed_post`
 - `before_delete_post`
 - `added_post_meta`, `updated_post_meta`, `deleted_post_meta` for Document `upload_file`
-- Attachment updates for PDFs referenced by Documents
+- Attachment updates for PDF or DOCX files referenced by Documents

-The indexer builds a `source_hash` before expensive PDF extraction.
+The indexer builds a `source_hash` before file extraction.
 If searchable source data has not changed and the schema version is current, the row is skipped.

 The repository also stores `content_hash` to avoid unnecessary updates.